enthought/mayavi/docs/source/mayavi/mlab_pipeline_modules.rst

 --------------------

-For each Mayavi module or filter, there is a corresponding `mlab.pipeline` factory function that takes as an input argument the source on which the new module or filter will be added, and returns the created module object.
+For each Mayavi module or filter, there is a corresponding `mlab.pipeline` factory function that takes as an input argument, the source on which the new module or filter will be added, and returns the created module object.
 The name of the function corresponds to the name of the module, but with words separated by underscores `_`, rather than